GR8505/US_Election_NLP/README.md

 -------------------------------------------------------------------------------------
 * Datasets were stored in MongoDB database
-* Created a MongoDB connection using Python to call on each dataset See the following link to see how this was executed https://github.com/GR8505/US_Election_NLP/blob/main/NLP.ipynb
+* Created a MongoDB connection using Python to call on each dataset See the following [jupyter notebook](https://github.com/GR8505/US_Election_NLP/blob/main/NLP.ipynb) to see how this was executed

 ## Data Preprocessing